vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-11-welcome-to-my-new-site.md

 ### Are things here open-source?

-Answer is most will be, but I'm still learning about licenses and I will probably keep some stuff (such as photos/audios) copyrighted, but if you need anything from a post then feel free to ask for permission.
+Answer is most will be, but I'm still learning about licences and I will probably keep some stuff (such as photos/audio) copyrighted, but if you need anything from a post then feel free to ask for permission.

 ### A note on commenting